 She started Googling memory care communities within a 20-minute radius of where she and her brother lived and where her mom’s condo is.

-When Delaney called The Arbors at Stoughton, she discovered that the assisted living and memory care community can help match a resident with a roommate to share living costs and apartment space in the community.
+When Hannah called The Arbors at Stoughton, she discovered that the assisted living and memory care community can help match a resident with a roommate to share living costs and apartment space in the community.
 The companion apartments even have a kitchen.

 “Even though my mom doesn’t use the stove, there is a stove,” she says.
 “It still looks like a kitchen.
 It makes her feel like she’s in an apartment.
 I liked it much better.”